flutter/website/src/docs/resources/faq.md

 ## Introduction

+This page collects some common questions asked about Flutter.
+You might also check out the following specialized FAQs:

+* [Web FAQ][]
+* [Performance FAQ][]

+[Web FAQ]: /docs/development/platform-integration/web
+[Performance FAQ]: /docs/perf/faq

 ### What is Flutter?

 Flutter is Google's portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

 ### Who is Flutter for?

 For users, Flutter makes beautiful apps come to life.

 For developers, Flutter lowers the bar to entry for building apps.
 It speeds app development and reduces the cost and complexity of app production across platforms.

 For designers, Flutter provides a canvas for high-end user experiences.
 Fast Company described Flutter as [one of the top design ideas of the decade][] for its ability to turn concepts into production code without the compromises imposed by typical frameworks.
 It also acts as a productive prototyping tool, with [CodePen][] support for sharing your ideas with others.

-For engineering managers and businesses, Flutter allows the unification of app developers into a single _mobile, web, and desktop app team_, building branded apps for multiple platforms out of a single codebase.
+For engineering managers and businesses,
+Flutter allows the unification of app developers into a single _mobile, web, and desktop app team_, building branded apps for multiple platforms out of a single codebase.
 Flutter speeds feature development and synchronizes release schedules across the entire customer base.

 ### How much development experience do I need to use Flutter?

 Flutter is approachable to programmers familiar with object-oriented concepts (classes, methods, variables, etc) and imperative programming concepts (loops, conditionals, etc).

 We have seen people with very little programming experience learn and use Flutter for prototyping and app development.

 ### What kinds of apps can I build with Flutter?

-Flutter is designed to support 2D mobile apps that run on both Android and iOS.
-Flutter is also great for interactive apps that you want to run on your web pages or on the desktop.
-(Note that web support is in beta, and desktop support is in alpha.)
+Flutter is designed to support mobile apps that run on both Android and iOS, as well as interactive apps that you want to run on your web pages or on the desktop.
+(Note that desktop support is in beta, but a snapshot of the beta is available on the stable channel.)

 Apps that need to deliver highly branded designs are particularly well suited for Flutter.
 However, you can also create pixel-perfect experiences that match the Android and iOS design languages with Flutter.

-Flutter's [package ecosystem][] supports a wide variety of hardware (such as camera, GPS, network, and storage) and services (such as payments, cloud storage, authentication, and ads).
+Flutter's [package ecosystem][] supports a wide variety of hardware (such as camera, GPS, network, and storage) and services (such as payments, cloud storage, authentication, and [ads][]).

 ### Who makes Flutter?

 Flutter is an open source project, with contributions from Google and other companies and individuals.

 ### Who uses Flutter?

-Developers inside and outside of Google use Flutter to build beautiful natively-compiled apps for iOS and Android.
+Developers inside and outside of Google use
+Flutter to build beautiful natively-compiled apps for iOS and Android.
 To learn about some of these apps, visit the [showcase][].

 ### What makes Flutter unique?

 Flutter is different than most other options for building mobile apps because it doesn't rely on web browser technology nor the set of widgets that ship with each device.
 Instead, Flutter uses its own high-performance rendering engine to draw widgets.

 In addition, Flutter is different because it only has a thin layer of C/C++ code.
 Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in [Dart][] (a modern, concise, object-oriented language) that developers can easily approach read, change, replace, or remove.
 This gives developers tremendous control over the system, as well as significantly lowers the bar to approachability for the majority of the system.

 ### Should I build my next production app with Flutter?

-[Flutter 1.0][] was launched on Dec 4th, 2018.
-Since then, over 100,000 apps
+[Flutter 1.0][] was launched on Dec 4th, 2018 and
+[Flutter 2][] on March 3rd, 2021.
-have shipped using Flutter to many hundreds of millions of devices.
+Since then, over 100,000 apps have shipped using Flutter to many hundreds of millions of devices.
 See some sample apps in the [showcase][].

 Flutter ships updates on a roughly-quarterly cadence that improve stability and performance and address commonly-requested user features.

 ## What does Flutter provide?

 ### What is inside the Flutter SDK?

+Flutter includes:

 * Heavily optimized, mobile-first 2D rendering engine with excellent support for text
 * Modern react-style framework
-* Rich set of widgets implementing Material Design and iOS-style.
+* Rich set of widgets implementing Material Design and iOS-style
 * APIs for unit and integration tests
 * Interop and plugin APIs to connect to the system and 3rd-party SDKs
 * Headless test runner for running tests on Windows, Linux, and Mac
 * [Dart DevTools][] for testing, debugging, and profiling your app
 * Command-line tools for creating, building, testing, and compiling your apps

 ### Does Flutter work with any editors or IDEs?

-We provide plugins for [Android Studio][], [IntelliJ IDEA][], and [VS Code][].
+We provide plugins for [Android Studio][],
+[IntelliJ IDEA][], and [VS Code][].
+See
-See [editor configuration][] for setup details, and [Android Studio/IntelliJ][] and [VS Code][] for tips on how to use the plugins.
+[editor configuration][] for setup details, and [Android Studio/IntelliJ][] and [VS Code][] for tips on how to use the plugins.

 Alternatively, you can use the `flutter` command from a terminal, along with one of the many editors that support [editing Dart][].

 ### Does Flutter come with a framework?

 Yes!
 Flutter ships with a modern react-style framework.
 Flutter's framework is designed to be layered and customizable (and optional).
 Developers can choose to use only parts of the framework, or even replace upper layers of the framework entirely.

 ### Does Flutter come with widgets?

 Yes!
-Flutter ships with a set of [high quality Material Design and Cupertino (iOS-style) widgets][widgets], layouts, and themes.
+Flutter ships with a set of
+[high-quality Material Design and Cupertino (iOS-style) widgets][widgets], layouts, and themes.
 Of course, these widgets are only a starting point.
 Flutter is designed to make it easy to create your own widgets, or customize the existing widgets.

 ### Does Flutter support Material Design?

 Yes!
 The Flutter and Material teams collaborate closely, and Material is fully supported.
 A number of examples of this are shown in the [MDC-103 Flutter:
 Material Theming][] codelab.

 ### Does Flutter come with a testing framework?

 Yes, Flutter provides APIs for writing unit and integration tests.
 Learn more about [testing with Flutter][].

 We use our own testing capabilities to test our SDK, and we measure our [test coverage][] on every commit.

 ### Does Flutter come with debugging tools?

-While Flutter doesn't ship with debugging tools, there are many tools available that can help you debug your Flutter application.
-Learn more about [debugging with Flutter][].
+Yes, Flutter comes with [Flutter DevTools][] (also called Dart DevTools).
+For more information, see [Debugging with Flutter][] and the [Flutter DevTools][] docs.

 ### Does Flutter come with a dependency injection framework?

 We don't ship with an opinionated solution, but there are a variety of packages that offer dependency injection and service location, such as [injectable][], [get_it][], and [kiwi][].

 ## Technology

 ### What technology is Flutter built with?

-Flutter is built with C, C++, Dart, and Skia (a 2D rendering engine).
+Flutter is built with C, C++, Dart, and Skia
+(a 2D rendering engine).
 See this [architecture diagram][] for a better picture of the main components.
 For a more detailed description of the layered architecture of Flutter, read the [architectural overview].

 ### How does Flutter run my code on Android? {#run-android}

 The engine's C and C++ code are compiled with Android's NDK.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
 Those libraries are included in a "runner" Android project, and the whole thing is built into an APK.
 When launched, the app loads the Flutter library.
 Any rendering, input, or event handling, and so on, is delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

 During debug mode, Flutter uses a virtual machine (VM) to run its code in order to enable stateful hot reload, a feature that lets you make changes to your running code without recompilation.
-You'll see a "debug" banner in the top right hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.
+You'll see a "debug" banner in the top right-hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.

 ### How does Flutter run my code on iOS? {#run-ios}

 The engine's C and C++ code is compiled with LLVM.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into a native, ARM library.
 That library is included in a "runner" iOS project, and the whole thing is built into an `.ipa`.
 When launched, the app loads the Flutter library.
 Any rendering, input or event handling, and so on, are delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

 During debug mode, Flutter uses a virtual machine (VM) to run its code in order to enable stateful hot reload, a feature that lets you make changes to your running code without recompilation.
-You'll see a "debug" banner in the top right hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.
+You'll see a "debug" banner in the top right-hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.

 ### Does Flutter use my operating system's built-in platform widgets?

 No. Instead, Flutter provides a set of widgets (including Material Design and Cupertino (iOS-styled) widgets), managed and rendered by Flutter's framework and engine.
 You can browse a [catalog of Flutter's widgets][].

 We believe that the end result is higher quality apps.
 If we reused the built-in platform widgets, the quality and performance of Flutter apps would be limited by the flexibility and quality of those widgets.

 In Android, for example, there's a hard-coded set of gestures and fixed rules for disambiguating them.
 In Flutter, you can write your own gesture recognizer that is a first class participant in the [gesture system][].
 Moreover, two widgets authored by different people can coordinate to disambiguate gestures.

 Modern app design trends point towards designers and users wanting more motion-rich UIs and brand-first designs.
 In order to achieve that level of customized, beautiful design, Flutter is architectured to drive pixels instead of the built-in  widgets.

 By using the same renderer, framework, and set of widgets, it's easier to publish for multiple platforms from the same codebase, without having to do careful and costly planning to align different feature sets and API characteristics.

 By using a single language, a single framework, and a single set of libraries for all of your code (regardless if your UI is different for each platform or not), we also aim to help lower app development and maintenance costs.

 ### What happens when my mobile OS updates and introduces new widgets?